SarahLizDettloff/Mathematics/README.md

 Data for this particular graph can be found on: https://catalog.data.gov/dataset/income-total-and-mean-and-median-family-income-in-1999-cos-2000

 # Binet's Fibonacci Number
 Simple calculator using Binet's Fibonacci formula will calculate for the n-th of a fibonacci number.
 The formula is Phi to the square root of n subtracted by negative Phi to the negative square root of n which is then divided by the square root of 5.
 Phi is the golden ratio which in this case is inputted into the seventh decimal place.
-The fibonacci sequence can be seen throughout nature from the petals in flowers, to pinecones, to seashells, to facial characteristics, to animals, to insects, and to sprial galaxies.
+The fibonacci sequence can be seen throughout nature from the petals in flowers, to pine cones, to seashells, to facial characteristics, to animals, to insects, and to spiral galaxies.

 # Summary
 This console application contains all modules except for Sine Wave and Line Graph.
 It allows the access to any of these equations by simply entering in a value which coorelates with the dictionary.